stevegrunwell/advanced-post-excerpt/readme.txt

 Advanced Post Excerpts is designed to change that, by giving your editors an easy, intuitive interface for writing great post excerpts.

+For complete details and/or to contribute to ongoing development, please [visit this project on GitHub](https://github.com/stevegrunwell/advanced-post-excerpt).

 == Installation ==